njbbaer/progrockdiffusion/README.md

   -h, --help            show this help message and exit -s SETTINGS, --settings SETTINGS
-                        A settings JSON file to use, best to put in quotes -o OUTPUT, --output OUTPUT
+                        A settings JSON file to use, best to put in quotes Can be specified more than once to layer settings on top of one another -o OUTPUT, --output OUTPUT
                         What output directory to use within images_out -p PROMPT, --prompt PROMPT